How to Powder Your Nose at Machu Picchu

 Could this be a covert gimmick implemented by the Peruvian government to limit the amount of time people can spend inside the citadel?
 Since we're talking about elephants, I might as well go ahead and say it.
 "I think I smell a rat!"

 Using the natural call of mother nature could be considered either a brilliant strategy, or a dastardly ploy to limit human traffic in Machu Picchu.
-I'm trying not to picture a group of "suits" sitting in a back office at the Ministry of Culture laughing their heads off.

 How often do normal people need to tinkle?